-ANSWER: The City of Cambridge Public Water Supply's average water hardness in 2019 was and needs to haul water to supplement the well.
-Can I purchase bulk water from the Cambridge Water Department?
+- ANSWER: The City of Cambridge Public Water Supply's average water hardness in 2021 was 288 mg/L which equals 16.8 grains per gallon. ( 1 gpg = 17.12 mg/L) - QUESTION: I need to purchase bulk water to fill a pool or I know someone who has a well and needs to haul water to supplement the well.
+Can I purchase bulk water from the Cambridge Water Department? - ANSWER: Yes.
+The Cambridge Water Department has a self serve bulk water vending station located on Oxford Avenue.

-317 mg/L which equals 18.5 grains per gallon.
-(1 gpg = 17.12 mg/L)

-QUESTION: I need to purchase bulk water to fill a pool or I know someone who has a well located on Oxford Avenue.
 For information on obtaining a vending card, please contact the Utilities Office at 740-432-5453.